Adipa-G/IOT/ESP32-Scheduler/README.md

-# ESP32 Scheduler (In Progress)
+# ESP32 Scheduler
 This is a generic timer/scheduler project using micropython and web interface.
+The device hosts a REST API developed using micropython and a SPA developed using react.

+The device can be switched to the wifi access point when the right button is long pressed.
+In this mode the device has a captive portal implementation that can be used to easily access it's web interface to connect it to a local network.

 There are 2 folders,
 1. web-ui - contains the web interface